 Footnotes must follow the humanities format of The Chicago Manual of Style (16th or 17th ed., chap.
-14. Cite sources in full the first time and by short title thereafter; do not employ ibid.
-Twentieth-Century China’s own style manual provides examples of citations of English and Chinese works of various types, our rules for handling Chinese, and full style information.
-Our style summary for authors covers all the basics.
+14).
+Cite each source in full the first time and by author and short title thereafter; do not employ ibid.

 Include Chinese characters (in any Unicode font other than Times New Roman) for Chinese names and terms in the text.
 Do not include Chinese characters in the footnotes.
 Romanization should follow the pinyin system (without tone markings) for Chinese, Möllendorf for Manchu, modified Hepburn for Japanese, and any standard system for other languages.